 Obviously, our job starts with not buying plastics, that goes for individuals and store owners too.
 The plastics have to stop.
 In our quest to be more eco friendly travellers, we continue to work with this organisation to this day.
 Here’s how it looks, these little boys are grown now and our plastic problem is nowhere near fixed, but at least more people are aware and we’ve seen change all over the world.

 Being a Beach Cleaning Volunteer with Tangaroa Blue

-We are in Australia at the moment, here we try to do our bit through collecting junk from the beaches.
-Families can volunteer, the children are welcome and they can really get involved.
-They are the right size to go scurrying into bushes to collect plastic bottles.
+We were in Australia at that time, there we tried to do our bit by collecting junk from the beaches.
+Families can volunteer, children are welcome and they can really get involved.
+Kids are the right size to go scurrying into bushes to collect plastic bottles.
 It’s like a treasure hunt for them, loads of fun and a lovely picnic lunch in a beautiful new place.

 If you are traveling anywhere in Australia it’s something you could get involved in too, just check out the Tangaroa Blue website for the list of upcoming clean ups, send an email and turn up on the day wearing sun protective gear and a smile.

 This post originally came into existence almost 10 years ago, my boys were tiny tots.
 Now they are teens and the plastic problem is, if anything, worse.
 At least we are better placed to help now.
 Two of us recently spent 8 days cleaning beaches on Cape York, the team shifted 1.7 tonnes.
 We made this little video, see how untouched this area is, nobody goes there.
 But 1.7 tonnes of trash came off this beach.

 Named after Tangaroa, the god of the ocean in Maori and Polynesian mythology, the Tangaroa Blue organization tries to look after the health of our oceans, minimizing marine debris and raising awareness of its negative impact on wildlife.